lucatoldo/hashicorp-vault-plugin/README.md

 # Jenkins Vault Plugin

 This plugin adds a build wrapper to set environment variables from a HashiCorp [Vault](https://www.vaultproject.io/) secret.
 Secrets are generally masked in the build log, so you can't accidentally print them.
 It also has the ability to inject Vault credentials into a build pipeline or freestyle job for fine-grained vault interactions.
+(READ operation from Vault)
+Furthermore, it has the ability to inject secrets (e.g. configs) from a build pipeline or freestyle job to vault.
+(WRITE operation to Vault)

 ## Vault Authentication Backends
 This plugin allows authenticating against Vault using the AppRole authentication backend.
 Hashicorp recommends using AppRole for Servers / automated workflows (like Jenkins) and using Tokens (default mechanism, Github Token, ...) for every developer's machine.